shabin5785/Golang_notes/Go_2.md

 the cap acity, which is usually the number of elements bet ween the start of the slice and the end of the underlying array.
 The bui lt-in functions len and cap return thos e values.

+-Multiple slices can share the same underlying array and may refer to overlapping par ts of that ar ray

+-